ME3-HECM/final-project-tomas-thomas/README.md

 ```

 #### Lost command
-The lost function works by assuming the robot is hitting a wall or has continued in a straight line uninterupted for forward_reset_threshold units of distance.
+The lost function assumes the robot is hitting a wall or has continued in a straight line uninterupted for "forward_reset_threshold" units of distance.
 Once this threshold is reached the robot executes the code below.
 ```
 if(Forward_Count > forward_reset_threshold){
             backward(c->backward_half, mL, mR); // back off from wall you've just hit